lmaurits/BEASTling/docs/config.rst

 The ``calibration`` section should contain one parameter for each distinct calibration point that you wish to include in the analysis.

 The name of each parameter should be a comma-separated list of family names or Glottocodes.
-The corresponding values can be strings in one of several supported formats.
+Optionally, the name can be enclosed in ``originate( )`` to place the calibration not on the MRCA of the languages/families specificed, but on the originate, i.e. the top of the branch leading to the MRCA.
+The value for each calibration can be a string in one of several supported formats.
 The two simplest formats are to specify a range of ages, or a single upper or lower bounding age.

 Ranges can be specified as follows: